klar-web-services/klonk/README.md

 Each state has:
 1. A `Playlist` that runs when the machine enters that state.
 2. A set of conditional `Transitions` to other states (with autocomplete!).
-3. Retry rules for when a transition fails to resolve.
+3. Retry rules for failed tasks and when no transition is available.

 The `Machine` carries a mutable `stateData` object that can be read from and written to by playlists and transition conditions throughout its execution.